Decoupled Diffusion Sampling for Inverse Problems on Function Spaces: Appendix

 where $\epsilon_j \sim \mathcal{N}(0, I)$, $\eta>0$ is step size, $r_t$ and $\beta_y$ are prior and likelihood scale.
 The first term enforces consistency with the diffusion prior, while the second injects physics-aware guidance via the neural operator.
 After $N$ Langevin steps, DAPS samples the next latent $a_{t-1} \sim p_{t-1}(a_{t-1} \mid u_\mathrm{obs})$ by re-noising $a_0^N$ according to \eqref{eqn:renoise_daps}.
 Iterating this procedure yields a trajectory towards the desired posterior. \cref{alg:ddis_daps} shows the complete sampling pipeline.

-The neural operator plays a critical role to enable effective DAPS-based posterior sampling under sparse observations.
+The neural operator plays a critical role in enabling effective DAPS-based posterior sampling under sparse observations.
 While prior joint-embedding models suffer from sparse-guidance failure (\cref{remark:daps_sparse}), the global receptive field of $L_\phi$ propagates observation errors across the entire coefficient space, ensuring dense guidance.
-As a result, DDIS produces sharp, effective, and physics-aware samples without retraining the diffusion prior for new observation patterns.
+As a result, DDIS produces sharp, effective, and physics-aware samples without retraining the diffusion prior for new observation patterns. \cref{sec:design} further discusses design rationale and choices.